 Who Has Been Studied in PTSD Clinical Trials?

-The PTSD-Repository includes 318 clinical trials.
-What we learn from randomized controlled trials (RCTs) helps us to decide what the best treatments are.
-We also learn which treatments need more research to know if they are helping people recover from PTSD.
+The PTSD-Repository includes 389 randomized controlled trials (RCTs) of treatments for PTSD.
+What we learn from RCTs helps us to determine which treatments are best.
+We also learn which treatments need more research to establish if they are helping people recover from PTSD.

-Each RCT has a sample of diverse people.
+PTSD can impact anyone.
 So, who are the participants in these clinical trials?
 Understanding who participates in research tells us how "generalizable" the results are.
-That is, to what extent the findings from given studies (or a sample) apply to the rest of the population or even to ourselves if we are considering treatment.
+That is, we want to understand to what extent the findings from given studies (or sample) apply to the rest of the population or to ourselves if we are considering treatment.

 How Old Are Clinical Trial Participants?

-The mean age of participants is relatively consistent across treatment type (referred to as study class in the PTSD-Repository).
-Mean age is 39 for psychotherapy trials (N=148), 39 for pharmacotherapy trials (N=78) and 41 for RCTs that combined psychotherapy and pharmacotherapy (N=23).
-RCTs that included complementary and integrative health (CIH) modalities had somewhat higher mean ages: 47 for CIH only studies (N=17) and 48 for combined psychotherapy and CIH studies (N=7).
-Nonpharmacologic biologic studies (N=8) also include somewhat older participants on average, with a mean age of 48.
-Alternatively, nonpharmacologic cognitive studies (N=4) include younger participants, with a mean age of 33.
-Collaborative care RCTs (N=4) and studies with another combination of treatments ("other mixed"; N=8) report average sample age of 40.
+The mean age of participants is relatively consistent across treatment type (referred to as "study class" in the PTSD-Repository).
+Mean age is 40 for psychotherapy trials (n=180), 43 for pharmacotherapy trials (n=83) and 45 for RCTs that combined psychotherapy and pharmacotherapy (n=26).
+RCTs that included complementary and integrative health (CIH) modalities had somewhat higher mean ages: 47 for both CIH only studies (n=26) and combined psychotherapy and CIH studies (n=14).
+Nonpharmacologic biologic studies (n=12) also include somewhat older samples, with a mean age of 48.
+On the other hand, nonpharmacologic cognitive studies (n=6) include younger samples, with a mean age of 33.
+Collaborative care RCTs (n=5) and studies with another combination of treatments ("other mixed"; n=814) report average sample age of 41.

-This histogram shows how mean age varies across the 297 studies that include information to determine the average age of participants.
+This histogram shows how mean age varies across the 367 studies that include information to determine the average age of participants.
+Use the filter to view mean age of the sample by primary type of treatment tested.

-Understanding race and ethnicity differences in PTSD treatment initiation, completion and efficacy is a growing focus in the trauma literature.
-Federal funding sources require standard representation and reporting of race and ethnicity in clinical trials, although studies may be funded by non-government sources, or not report race and ethnicity data in publications.
-In addition, study designs may oversample—or seek to recruit--specific race and ethnicity groups to allow for participant pools large enough to conduct statistical comparisons between groups.
-Although more work in this area is needed, we are learning about race and ethnicity differences that may lead to approaches that benefit treatment engagement.
+Understanding racial and ethnic disparities in PTSD treatment access, initiation, completion and efficacy is a growing focus in the scientific literature.
+Federal funding sources require standard representation and reporting of race and ethnicity in clinical trials.
+Studies funded by non-government sources may not report race and ethnicity data in publication findings.
+Some study designs may oversample—or seek to recruit--specific race and ethnicity groups to allow for sample sizes large enough to conduct statistical comparisons between groups.
+Although more work in this area is needed, research on how race and ethnicity relate to PTSD treatment helps us identify disparities and ensure that our treatments are effective for (and available to) everyone.
+To gain a deeper understanding of the research on racial and ethnic disparities in PTSD, please see the National Center for PTSD Research Quarterly (PDF) on this topic.

-Given the importance of this topic, it is disappointing that only 56% of studies included in the PTSD-Repository report race or ethnicity of participants.
-More specifically, 55% of studies report race information, and only 27% of studies report ethnicity of participants.
-Just under half of RCTs that ask about race also assess ethnicity, and for only 2 studies, ethnicity is reported without race information.
-Interact with the chart below to learn about race and ethnicity reporting by study class (treatment type); choose a bar to see how that reporting category varies by treatment.
+Unfortunately, only 57% of studies included in the PTSD-Repository report race information, and only 30% of studies report ethnicity of participants.
+Just over half of RCTs that report about race also report ethnicity (52%); and, for only 2 studies, ethnicity is reported without race information.
+Click on a bar within the chart below to learn about race and ethnicity reporting by study class.

 Clinical Trials: Race & Ethnicity Reporting

-Regarding ethnicity, 5 RCTs are at least 50% Latinx, including 1 pilot study that compared culturally adapted cognitive behavioral therapy to applied muscle relaxation among Latina women.
+Regarding ethnicity, 5 RCTs are at least 50% Latina/o, including 1 pilot study that compared culturally adapted cognitive behavioral therapy to applied muscle relaxation among Latina women.

 Race & Ethnicity Reporting Over Time

 Consistent reporting of race and ethnicity is still in need of attention.
 Prior to 1996, few studies reported race of participants and ethnicity was less commonly included until later.
-This does not suggest that non-White participants were excluded or not part of research studies; however, publications did not highlight this information.
+This does not suggest that non-White participants were deliberately excluded or not part of research studies; however, recruitment efforts may not have reached participants of color or participants of color were included but publications did not highlight this information.

 Some of the earliest clinical trials of PTSD psychotherapies focused on women who experienced rape.
-As trials turned to Veteran samples, more men were included in research.
-Although women are slightly less likely to experience trauma in their lives, the types of traumatic events that lead to PTSD (e.g., sexual assault, child assault) are more common among women and prevalence of PTSD is slightly higher for women.
-As with race and ethnicity, gender may affect treatment initiation and engagement.
-And with the inclusion of men and women in clinical trials, the field is beginning to learn how gender may impact treatment efficacy.
+As trials turned to testing treatments among military Veterans with combat exposure, more men were included in research.
+Although women are slightly less likely to experience trauma in their lives, the prevalence of PTSD is slightly higher among women, and the types of traumatic events that are most likely to lead to PTSD (e.g., sexual assault, abuse during childhood) are more common among women.
+As with race and ethnicity, gender may affect treatment access, initiation and engagement.
+And with the inclusion of men and women in clinical trials, the field is beginning to learn how gender may impact how well treatments work.

 Clinical Trials: Gender

 In the PTSD-Repository, only a small portion, 6% of studies, do not include gender information for participants.
-15% of trials are limited to men, and 12% of studies focus on samples that are exclusively women.
-The large majority (67%) of trials include both men and women.
+As shown here, 13% of trials are limited to men, and 12% of studies included exclusively women.
+The large majority (69%) of trials include both men and women.

-You can "drill down" in the pie chart by selecting a slice, which shows you the overlay of study class for that given classification.
-For example, among the 12% of RCTs that are only women, most (74%) are psychotherapy trials.
-Among the 15% of studies that are limited to men, there is more parity between psychotherapy (38%) and pharmacotherapy (26%) studies.
+You can "drill down" in the pie chart by selecting a slice, which shows you which treatment types are represented in the studies of men, women or both.
+For example, among the 47 RCTs that are only women, most (36 RCTs or 77%) are psychotherapy trials.
+Among the 51 studies that are limited to men, there is more parity between psychotherapy (n=20, 39%) and pharmacotherapy (n=12, 24%) studies.
+Greater attention to medication trials with women will also help the field better understand risks to reproductive health and best practices for women of childbearing age.

 Where in the World Are Clinical Trials Being Done?